-4 Screen Objective This screen displays the source list entries corresponding to each interface filter mode record. • NOTE: • The IGN MP Source information can be displayed only when the operating version is configured as 3. lembership Information page is maintained for displaying explicitly tracked group inforalong with the source and reporter address. ge displays group information only for explicit tracking enabled IGMP interfaces.
-Channel g can be enabled using the IGMP Interface Configuration screen.
-Navigation Multicast > IGMP > Source Information Fields Interface-select the interface from the list of interfaces for which the entry ivavigation Wulticast > IGIVIP > Source information Fields Interface-select the interface from the list of interfaces for which the entry contains information for an IP multicast group address.
+Screen Objective This screen displays the source list entries corresponding to each interface record. • NOTE: • The IG , IGMPv MP Source information can be displayed only when the operating version is configured as 3.
+Membership Information page is maintained for displaying explicitly tracked group inforalong with the source and reporter address. ge displays group information only for explicit tracking enabled IGMP interfaces.
+Channel ag can be enabled using the IGMP Interface Configuration screen.
+Navigation Navigation Multicast > IGMP > Source Information Fields Interface-select the interface from the list of interfaces for which the entry Additional forms IP as Illiand as a selection of the entry IP as Illiand as a selection of the entry IP as Illiand as a selection of the entry IP as Illiand as a selection of the entry IP as Illiand as a selection of the entry IP as Illiand as a selection of the entry IP as Illiand as a selection of the entry IP as Illiand as a selection of the entry IP as Illiand as a selection of the entry IP as Illiand as a selection of the entry IP as Illiand as a selection of the entry IP as Illiand as a selection of the entry IP as Illiand as a selection of the entry IP as Illiand as a selection of the entry IP as Illiand as a selection of the entry IP as Illiand as a selection of the entry IP as Illian

+Navigation iviuiticast > IGIVIP > Source Information Fields Interface-select the interface from the list of interfaces for which the entry contains information for an IP multicast group address.
 Group Address-enter the IP multicast group address.
-Source Address-enter the IP Source address. • Reporter Address -displays the IP Address of the host requesting multicast group information.
+Source Address-enter the IP Source address.
+Reporter Address-displays the IP Address of the host requesting multicast group information.
 When tracking is enabled, it displays the IP address of the host for individual membership entry.